claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/readme.md

 * open_*resourcetypename*
 * *customaction*_*resourcetypename*

-Where *resourcetypename* is the name of your resource in lowercase (e.g. "exampletext") and *customaction* is a custom action you defined earlier in the plugin configuration (e.g. "open").
+Where *resourcetypename* is the name of your resource in lowercase (e.g. "example") and *customaction* is a custom action you defined earlier in the plugin configuration (e.g. "open").

 This event is fired by the plugin managemement page: